ami17355/cs1302-ce30/README.md

    Before continuing, make sure each group member has access to the repository website.

-1. **GROUP MEMBER 2:** On Nike, use Maven to create a project directory for this exercise called `cs1302-ce30-ce31` with a primary package called `cs1302.analytics`, then change into that directory and do the following:
+1. **NEXT GROUP MEMBER:** On Nike, use Maven to create a project directory for this exercise called `cs1302-ce30-ce31` with a primary package called `cs1302.analytics`, then change into that directory and do the following: